ABOUT THE EVENT

 Atoms to Algos is the mindset that will allow people to build the next generation of transformative technology.
 In the AI-era and beyond, what can be achieved will depend on the ability to optimize systems from the level of the atom all the way up to the user experience.
 This requires an unprecedented level of collaboration across the ecosystem.

 Atoms to Algos was hosted by Think Silicon, an Applied Materials company based in Greece.
-Think Silicon is a leading provider of ultra-low power GPU IP for embedded systems.
+Think Silicon is a leading ultra-low power GPU IP provider for embedded systems.

 For additional information, please contact [email protected]